Photonics Quality Alliance Of Montana

 We are a collaborative and open network, committed to learning, with a bias for action and measurable outcomes.
 We respect the confidentiality of participating members and their employers.

-We welcome any organization focused on transforming Montana photonics businesses through the development and implementation of Quality Processes and shared knowledge.
+We welcome any organization interested in the development and implementation of Quality Processes and willing to share knowledge.

 Out of the Crises – W. Edwards Deming (Focus on management style.
 A timeless classic for North Americans.)